Azure-Samples/active-directory-javascript-nodejs-webapi-v2/README.md

 ## Questions & Issues

 Please file any questions or problems with the sample as a GitHub issue.
-You can also post on Stackoverflow with the tag `azure-ad-b2c`.
+You can also post on Stackoverflow with the tag `azure-active-directory`.
 For OAuth2.0 library issues, please see note below.

 # Contributing